chris-short/devopsish.com/content/sponsor/index.md

 *Reduced rates in effect*

 A one (1) week sponsorship has a fixed fee of **$200 USD**.
-There is a four week minimum for all sponsorships.
+There is a firm four week minimum for all sponsorships.

-*Note: Rates will go up in 2021.
-Lock in lock term sponsorships now and save big.*
+*Note: Due to COVID-19 still raging, I'm postponing any rate increases for the foreseeable future*

 All copy and links are needed by close of business Friday to ensure it is in the newsletter.